scarletbright/avalanche-docs/docs/v1.0/en/tutorials/atomic-swap.md

 ## Requirements

 We assume that you've already done the [quickstart guide](../quickstart.md) and are familiar with the [Avalanche Network's architecture.](../core-concepts/overview.md)
-We assume your node is connected to the Public Testnet.

 ## Export AVAX from the X-Chain to the P-Chain